tomfa/notes.webutvikling.org-old/src/posts/2020-05-16-a-reminder-about-standsups/index.md

 status: publish
 ---

-Standsup can become a chore without an obvious value.
+Standup can become a chore without an obvious value.
 Either 1) because I work very tightly with the team.
 I care about what they do, and know what they're doing today.
 We hold each other accountable on progress through frequent interaction.
 Or 2) Because I am too stressed around my own tasks.
 I "don't have the time" to hear about others plans and their progress.
 If this is the case, I could need a timeout and reminder on why we do standups:

 1. Telling people I trust **my goals for today**, helps me focus and motivated to do those things.